fuqunaga/RosettaUI/README.md

 ### ✨Specific Features

-- Undo/Redo
+- Undo/Redo surpport (runtime only)
-- Inspector-like runtime visual editor for Gradient and AnimationCurve
+- Inspector-like visual editor for Gradient and AnimationCurve at runtime

 <br>